 - Paint paralysis.
 Leaving a color on the walls too long.
 When you continue to live with a color you have had for years because you can’t decide on a new color, I call this paint paralysis.
 People become frozen sometimes to at the thought of paying a painted.
 This is why I do it myself.
 However, IF you can’t do it yourself ask around for referrals.
 Facebook is a great place to ask.
 Don’t let choosing a color or a painter paralyze you from moving forward.

-- Paint makeover.
+- Paint power.
 Not realizing the potential of changing only paint.
 Paint can really give a room an entirely new look.

 Choosing Paint Examples

 Recently I painted our master bedroom.
 In these photos you can see what a difference paint makes.
 New bed coverings are on my list but for now the new paint is enough.
-I did reverse the ceiling fan blades for an additional free update.
+I did change up the ceiling fan for an additional free update.
 Same easy tip I used in our affordable family room makeover.

 Here is the master bedroom as it looked before it was painted.
 The headboard is a DIY project that was shared here on the blog.
 The dark walls and ceiling were great for the time I had them but I was ready for a change.